aws-samples/aws-cdk-examples/java/ecs/cluster/README.md

 It is a Maven-based project, so you can open this directory with any Maven-compatible Java IDE, and you should be able to build and run tests from your IDE.

-It demonstrates a CDK app called (`MyFirstECSCluster`).
-The app invokes a stack called (`ECSClusterStack`).
+It demonstrates a CDK app called (`ECSClusterApp`).
+The app invokes a stack called (`MyFirstECSCluster`).
 This Stack has multiple constructs which create an ECS Cluster in a VPC.
 This Cluster contains EC2 instances in an Auto Scaling Group.
 The EC2 instances are based on Amazon Linux ECS Optimized images.

 ## Building